 Christ Evangelical Lutheran Church (CELC) of Athens is pleased to announce another round of the CELC Impact Fund grants.
 In 2015, our congregation prayerfully embarked on an effort to enact positive change by replacing two rental houses on Mill Street with new apartments.
 The net profit from the apartments is used to assist people in need.
 The goal of the Impact Fund is to extend the Christian mission of the congregation into the world.
 The funds are allocated locally, regionally, and globally.

-We recognize the inequality and suffering in our community and established the Fund to support programs and services that assist those in need and help raise people out of poverty or crisis.
-Since 2018, a total of $271,703 has been awarded to Community Food Initiatives, Good Works, The Gathering Place, Habitat for Humanity of SE Ohio, Athens Area Mediation Services, Women 4 Recovery’s Serenity House, ACEnet, Tri-County Career Center, Alexander Inclusive Playground, Tomcat Bridgebuilders, United Campus Ministry, and the ELCA’s Global Missions.
+We recognize the inequality and suffering in our community and established the Impact Fund to support programs and services that assist those in need and help raise people out of poverty or crisis.
+Since 2018, a total of $327,728 has been awarded.
+Last year $51,025 was granted to the Athens Photographic Project (APP), The Gathering Place, Hocking Athens Perry Community Action (HAPCAP), and the Survivor Advocacy Outreach Program (SAOP), and a tithe of $5,000 was donated to the ELCA’s World Hunger Program.

-We anticipate having about $50,000 to grant in this cycle.
-Examples of proposals could include programs that address basic human needs: i.e. food and housing insecurity, programs such as campus ministries, recovery programs, educational and vocational support, health and environmental concerns, and those that meet emerging needs and opportunities.
+We anticipate granting about $60,000 in this cycle.
+Examples of proposals could include programs that address basic human needs: i.e. food and housing insecurity, programs such as campus ministries, recovery programs, educational and vocational support, health and environmental concerns, immigrant support, and those that meet emerging needs and opportunities.
 Priority will be given to new programs that will expand the organization’s capacity to help the community and that can be sustained past the grant’s timeframe.

 Thank you for the important work you do, and your interest in applying for this funding.
 We are excited that we are able to make grants that impact our community.